francescom/TinyTetris-For-TinyArcade/README.md

 It looks for a "Tinytris" folder on the SD card with inside a "music.raw" file.
 Three alternatives music are available, choose the one you like most and rename it music.raw

-Help
+**Help**

-Push the 2 buttons together to reset the game.
+Push the 2 buttons together to reset the game and toggle blocks size.
+Larger blocks are easier to see but leave less vertical space to play.

 Possible extensions

-- Hi scores +prefs on µSD
+- Hi scores +prefs on µSD: at the moment a blank prefs file is saved inside the app folder
-- Moves/drops audio effects
-- a global menu (start, pause, restart, mute effects, mute music, change size, show scores)
+- a global options menu (start, pause, restart, mute effects, mute music, change size, show scores)